Hind Ben Abdelkader

-Hind Ben Abdelkader (born July 7, 1995) is a Belgium professional basketball player who plays for the ESB Villeneuve-d'Ascq in the Ligue Féminine de Basketball.
+Hind Ben Abdelkader (born July 7, 1995) is a Belgian professional basketball player who plays for the Galatasaray in the Turkish Women's Basketball League.
 She is also a member of the Belgium women's national basketball team.

 Professional career

 WNBA

 Ben Abdelkader went undrafted in the 2017 WNBA draft.
 She was signed by the Indiana Fever in 2018 to a training camp contract and made the opening day roster.
 Ben Abdelkader was waived by the Fever in July, when they signed veteran guard Cappie Pondexter.

 She made another attempt at the WNBA in 2019 when she signed a training camp contract with the Chicago Sky.
 She didn't make the final squad, as she was waived at the end of training camp.

+Overseas

+Galatasaray

+On 21 July 2023, she signed with Galatasaray of the Turkish Women's Basketball Super League (TKBL).